IsmailmFahmy/itjustworks/readme.md

 Ever wanted a simple Linux install to have all the basic functionality working without installing and configuring every package individually?
-Well this is where this script comes in to rescue the day.
+Well this is where this script comes in make life easier.

 This Rust project is aimed to take a headless fresh install and configure basic elements like audio and printers.